-Located in the foothills of the Himalayas in Uttarakhand, Corbett Tiger Reserve spans three districts—Pauri, Nainital, and Almora.
-The landscape is marked by undulating terrain and numerous valleys, through which the rivers Ramganga, Palain, and Sonanadi flow.
-The reserve lies predominantly in the Bhabar and lower Shivalik regions, characterized by a deep-water table and a porous tract layered with boulders and sand deposits.
+Situated in the Himalayan foothills of Uttarakhand, Corbett Tiger Reserve stretches across the districts of Pauri, Nainital, and Almora.
+Its landscape features rolling hills and multiple valleys, traversed by the Ramganga, Palain, and Sonanadi rivers.
+Most of the reserve lies in the Bhabar and lower Shivalik zones, defined by a deep water table and porous terrain made up of sand and boulder deposits.

 December – May